-As much as I would love to have a crystal ball to forecast how much your move to Sydney is going to cost, down to the penny, I do not.
+As much as I would love to have a crystal ball to forecast how much your move to Australia is going to cost, down to the penny, I do not.

 There are just too many things to consider, for example: